jordansissel/fpm/README.md

 And sometimes, there isn't a package available for the tool you need.

 And sometimes if you ask "How do I get python 3 on CentOS 5?" some unhelpful trolls will tell you to "Use another distro"

+Further, a recent job switch has me now using Ubuntu for production while prior was CentOS.
+These use two totally different package systems with completely different packaging policies and support tools.
+It was painful and confusing learning both.
+I want to save myself (and you) that pain in the future.

+It should be easy to say "here's my install dir and here's some dependencies;
+please make a package"

 ## The Solution - FPM

 I want a simple way to create packages without all the bullshit.
-In my own infrastructure, I have no interest in Debian policy and RedHat packaging guidelines - I have interest in my group's own style culture and a very strong interest in getting work done.
+In my own infrastructure, I have no interest in Debian policy and RedHat packaging guidelines - I have interest in my group's own style culture and have a very strong interest in getting work done.

 The goal of FPM is to be able to easily build platform-native packages.